CybotAS/CookiebotWP/readme.txt

 ### 4.3.12 ###
 Release date: December 2nd 2024

-Cookiebot CMP version 4.3.12 is out!
+Cookiebot by Usercentrics version 4.3.12 is out!
 This release adds a bugfix and some minor content updates.

 ####Bugfixes####
 * Fix notice appearing on textdomain early load